 TDI 5 – The most developed countries

 They’re the most expensive and most organized countries in the world.
 Economic Utopia.
-In comparison to TDI 4, they have fewer immigrants, less crime, and less homeless people.
+In comparison to TDI 4, they have fewer immigrants, less crime, and fewer homeless people.

 However, just like everywhere in the world, TDI 5’s also got plenty of beautiful things to see.
 Backpackers, make sure you visit them in the summer when you can camp, cause hostel prices are stunning!